joleys/niko-home-control-II/README.md

 It has some extra entities that can be used in automations:

-* **Access Control Basic State Binary Sensor**, which represents the Basic State.
+* **Basic State Binary Sensor**, which represents the Basic State.
 This is only available for ring-and-come-in guided action.
 It indicates if the ring-and-come-in is enabled or not.
 * **Decline Call Applied On All Devices Binary Sensor**, which represents the Decline Call Applied On All Devices state.

 ### NHC All Off Action